kingparks/coding/README.md

 -->

 Enjoy windsurf-vip:
-* Open the windsurf code editor, click the settings icon in the upper right corner, and you can see that you are already a VIP account.
+* Open the Windsurf code editor, click the settings icon in the upper right corner, and you can see that you are already a VIP account.
 * Enjoy code prompts and chat functions.

 ---